skip to content

 Q. My undergraduate degree is not from the UK, what is the academic requirement for entry to the PhD course?

-Although the minimum entry requirement for the University of Cambridge is equivalent to a good 2.1 in a four year integrated Masters degree, we would expect the equivalent of a strong First Class Degree from most Overseas applicants.
+While the University of Cambridge requires the equivalent of a good 2.1 in a four-year integrated Master’s degree, most international applicants are expected to have the equivalent of a strong First Class degree.

 Please visit the Graduate Admissions webpage for further information regarding International Qualifications.